codinghub37/titanic-data-analysis/README.md

-# Titanic Dataset Analysis using Python
+# Titanic Data Analysis using Python

 ## Project Overview

 This project performs Exploratory Data Analysis (EDA) on the Titanic Dataset using Python.
-The goal is to understand passenger information, identify missing values, perform data cleaning, and analyze factors affecting passenger survival.
+The objective is to explore passenger data, identify patterns, handle missing values, and gain insights into factors that influenced survival during the Titanic disaster.

+---

-## Dataset
+## Dataset Information

-The dataset contains information about Titanic passengers, including:
+The dataset contains passenger information such as:

-* PassengerId
+* Passenger ID
-* Survived
+* Survival Status
-* Pclass
+* Passenger Class (Pclass)
 * Name
-* Sex (Gender)
+* Gender
 * Age
-* Ticket
 * Fare
+* Ticket Number
-* Embarked
+* Embarkation Port

+---

 ## Technologies Used